AlexShmelev/AlexShmelev.github.io/README.md

  - **Project (4):** Design instrument for auto deploy a complex demo stand of Enterprise Edition [acra-server](https://cossacklabs.com/acra).
 Terraform, packer, ansible, bash, python, black magic, DigitalOcean API.
  - **Project (5):** Develop a tool for automation LUKS encryption of cloud VM, such as DigitalOcean, Hetzner, Linode.
 Terraform, Ansible, Bash
  - **Project (6):** Ansible + bash + python scripts for autogeneration openvpn configs for multiple clients.
 Fast vpn server setup

+### **Info\plans**
+****
+Currently reading "Unix and Linux system administration handbook" at random capters.
+Wanna get experience with AWS and Kubernetes so i can fit in any DevOps job offer.
+Wanna work fully remote and showing up in office once in a few monts.